aritra1999/synergy/README.md

 # Synergy
-This is a collection of backend infrastructure systems built from scratch using Golang.
+> Why?
+> As devs we use technologies like databases, search engines, storages, etc. But most of these technologies are black boxes to us.

+To fill up these gaps, I would like to get to know these technologies better by building these components from scratch using Golang.

 ## 🏗️ Components to build
 - [ ] 🚧 [Load balancer](https://github.com/aritra1999/synergy/tree/master/load-balancer)